javadmalek/react-gql-hook-usequery-usemutation-mongodb/README.md

 - Create React.js Application
 - Install and Configure Required Modules and Dependencies
 - Create React.js Router DOM
-- Create a React Component to Display List of Students/Courses/Marks
+- Create a React Component to Display List of Students/Courses/Marks, using "@apollo/react-hooks" npm to communicate by useQuery and useMutation hooks to have a better interaction with ApolloProvider
-- Create a React Component to Show and Delete Students/Courses/Marks
+- Create a React Component to Show and Delete Students/Courses/Marks, using "@apollo/react-hooks" npm to communicate by useQuery and useMutation hooks to have a better interaction with ApolloProvider
-- Create a React Component to Add a New Student/Course/Mark
+- Create a React Component to Add a New Student/Course/Mark, using "@apollo/react-hooks" npm to communicate by useQuery and useMutation hooks to have a better interaction with ApolloProvider
-- Create a React Component to Edit a Student/Course/Mark
+- Create a React Component to Edit a Student/Course/Mark, using "@apollo/react-hooks" npm to communicate by useQuery and useMutation hooks to have a better interaction with ApolloProvider
 - Run and Test GraphQL CRUD from the React.js Application